tlswg/tls13-spec/draft-ietf-tls-tls13.md

 under keys derived from the server_handshake_traffic_secret.

-The EncryptedExtensions message contains extensions that could be protected, i.e., any which are not needed to establish the cryptographic context, but which are not associated with individual certificates.
+The EncryptedExtensions message contains extensions that can be protected, i.e., any which are not needed to establish the cryptographic context, but which are not associated with individual certificates.
 The client MUST check EncryptedExtensions for the presence of any forbidden